rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/build-cloning.md

 ![build-clone](/images/core-concepts/builds/build-clone.png?classes=border,shadow&width=25pc)

 {{% notice info %}}
-If you want to clone a project within the same project, you must rename the project name.
+If you want to clone a project within the same project, you must rename the build name.
 {{% /notice %}}